-Lymphadenopathy (or adenopathy) is, if anything, a broader term, referring to any pathology of lymph nodes, not necessarily resulting in increased size; this includes abnormal number of nodes, or derangement of internal architecture (e.g. cystic or necrotic nodes).
-In addition, increase in size is not always pathologic; some nodes are bigger than others normally (e.g compare jugulodigastric nodes to mesenteric nodes), and reactive nodes are a healthy response and do not imply pathology of the node itself.
+Lymphadenopathy (or adenopathy) is, if anything, a broader term than lymph node enlargement, referring to any pathology of lymph nodes, not necessarily resulting in increased size; this includes abnormal number of nodes or derangement of internal architecture (e.g. cystic or necrotic nodes).
+In addition, increase in size is not always pathologic; some nodes are bigger than others normally (e.g. cf. jugulodigastric nodes with mesenteric nodes), and reactive nodes are a healthy response and do not imply pathology of the node itself.

 There are approximately 600 lymph nodes, of which only some are available to direct palpation.
-Only some nodes (including neck, axilla and groin) should ever be palpable and these should be soft and non-tender.
+Only some nodes (including neck, axilla and groin) should ever be normally palpable, and when they are, they should be soft and non-tender.

-There are many (many) causes of lymph node enlargement which include:
+There are many causes of lymph node enlargement which include:

-The upper limit in size of a normal node varies with location, and of course the size cut-off used depends on the desired sensitivity and specificity.
+The upper limit in size of a normal node varies with location, and the size cut-off used depends on the desired sensitivity and specificity.

 Cervical lymph nodes